Sous-fonds F01-SF02 - Mount Saint Joseph Academy sous-fonds

 In addition to regular curriculum classes, students were required to sign up for an activity for their enrichment and cultural development.
 These activities included photography, driving school, typing, fencing, drama, ballet, horseback riding, charm class, scripture study, physical education, crafts, and home economics club.

-The Academy closed in 1985, and the wing that it occupied became a guest wing for transplant patients, also run by the Sisters.
+The Academy closed in 1985, and the wing that it occupied became a guest wing for relatives of hospitalized patients.
 It is estimated that over the course of 32 years, between 2,000 and 3,000 students received at least part of their high school education at the Academy.
+In 2005, the building was sold by the Sisters.

 Custodial history